openstack-infra/system-config/playbooks/roles/install-ansible/README.rst

    value "latest" will ensure ``state: latest`` is set for the package and thus the latest version is always installed.

+.. zuul:rolevar:: install_ansible_editable
+   :default: false

+   Set this to true to use a pip "editable" install for Ansible.
+For master-branch CI jobs this is useful because you will get git info in version stamps.
+Only valid when the :zuul:rolevar:`install_ansible_name` variable is for a VCS URL.

 .. zuul:rolevar:: install_ansible_openstacksdk_name
    :default: openstacksdk